 SCCM Third-Party Patching Best Practices for an Organization Configuration Manager ConfigMgr.
-I have involved in the patching of Windows machines since ‘SMS 2003 + ITMU’ days.
+I have been involved in patching Windows machines since the ‘SMS 2003 + ITMU’ days.
 Every month, we need to perform very complex steps to deploy patches.

 What is Patching?